micromdm/website/content/blog/certificates.md

 An MDM device enrolls with an identity certificate & key pair.
 This certificate and private key can either be outright *given* to the device or the device can request that a new certificate be signed on its behalf.

 The former is done by embedding a PKCS#12 profile payload in the enrollment profile.
 This will become the device's identity certificate.
-The latter is done by the device using the SCEP protocol to request for a certificate to be signed.
+The latter is done by the device by itself using the SCEP protocol to request a certificate to be signed.
 Using the SCEP protocol, for all its faults, is much more secure for a few reasons:

-1. The private key is not transferred over the network like the embedded method
+1. The private key is not transferred over the network like the 'embedded' method
-2. The private key is not hanging around in an enrollment profile which may be exported or shared
+2. The private key is not hanging around in an enrollment profile which may be inadvertantly exported, shared, or lost
 3. Each device has a unique certificate and private key generated for it to use.

 The primary use of this device identity certificate is to authenticate the device to the MDM server whenever an HTTPS connection is made.
 Depending on how the MDM software is configured and how the enrollment profile are setup the device either performs [TLS/SSL client authentication](https://en.wikipedia.org/wiki/Client_certificate) or it provides a [CMS](https://en.wikipedia.org/wiki/Cryptographic_Message_Syntax) detached signature of the MDM request using its identity key pair.
 In either case this cryptographically proves that the device is using a certificate that should be known to the MDM server.